• Skip to primary navigation

 REHEAT ON THE STOVE - Reheating German Potato Soup couldn't be easier.
 You can heat the soup on the stovetop over medium-low to medium heat until hot.

-REHEAT IN THE MICROWAVE - Depending on how powerful your microwave is, reheating takes just a few minutes.
+REHEAT IN THE MICROWAVE – Reheating takes just a few minutes, depending on how powerful your microwave is.
 Tip: Reheat for 30 seconds, stir and heat for another 30 seconds.
 Repeat until warm.

 A spoonful of creamy German Potato Soup with Wiener sausage served from a white bowl.